|Birth: ||Jun. 5, 1888|

 Died in Blue River Saturday Evening

-Eugene Allagier was 19 year old son of Mr. and Mrs. J.J.
+Eugene Allagier was 19-year-old son of Mr. and Mrs. J.J.
 Allgaier, 857 St. Francis

-Eugene Allgaier, the 19 year old son of Mr. and Mrs. J.J.
+Eugene Allgaier, the 19-year-old son of Mr. and Mrs. J.J.
 Allgaier, 857 St. Francis avenue, was drowned Saturday evening in the Blue river, seven miles east of Kansas City.

 Young Allgaier and six of his companions, in the employ of the Fowler Packing company, Kansas City, Saturday afternoon went out to the Blue river on a picnic expedition.
 Five of them went in swimming.
 They swam across the river and were making their way back.
 When half way across the stream Eugene went down.
 He failed to rise.
 His companions secured a boat and rowing to the point where the lad sank, several of them dived, but were unable to locate the body.
 Just before he went down the lad was seen to struggle in the water and a few minutes later bubbles arose near the point where he sank.
-Strenuous efforts were make to rescue him, but as he sank in fifteen feet of water, it was impossible to recover the body until five hours later.
+Strenuous efforts were made to rescue him, but as he sank in fifteen feet of water, it was impossible to recover the body until five hours later.

 W. T. Moncrief of this city, received word of the drowning.
 Hastening to the home, 857 St. Francis, he found no one at home except a son, Creel.
 Mrs. Allgaier was at Orendo, OK., visiting relatives, while Mr. Allgaier, who travels for Reid, Murdoch & Company, Chicago, was at Stillwater, Ok.
 Both Mr. and Mrs. Allgaier hurried home.
 The body, accompanied by a friend and fellow workman, George Goelitzer, of Kansas City, arrived this morning over the Santa Fe at 5:45 o'clock.